Skip to main content

 Angela Harting advises that in case of any minor emergency, let your child know to “go to their teacher, their school nurse, or other trained staff while at school.”

-As always, in any serious medical emergency, their teacher should call 911.
+As always, their teacher should call 911 in any serious medical emergency.

 6. Try an advanced pediatric catheter.

-There are plenty of benefits to using an advanced pediatric catheter, like a hydrophilic or closed system catheter.
+An advanced pediatric catheter has plenty of benefits, like a hydrophilic or closed system catheter.
 Many of these benefits apply to the above tips, especially regarding discretion, ease of use and storage, and hygiene to reduce the risk of urinary tract infections.

-Hydrophilic catheters almost always include an adhesive tab on the back of the package to press and hang on the wall securely, rather than having to put it on the floor or try to juggle all their supplies.
-You’ll have fewer supplies to worry about when using hydrophilic catheters, and they’re easy to carry discreetly.
+Hydrophilic catheters almost always include an adhesive tab on the back of the package to press and hang on the wall securely, rather than putting it on the floor or trying to juggle all their supplies.
+You’ll have fewer supplies to worry about when using hydrophilic catheters, which are easy to carry discreetly.

 Closed system catheters are considered “all-in-one” catheters because, along with a hydrophilic or pre-lubricated catheter, the package also contains insertion supplies, such as antibacterial wipes, an underpad, gloves, and even a collection bag for easy drainage.
 Most brands also feature a soft, flexible introducer tip that is pre-lubricated.
 This tip helps the catheter tube bypass the highest concentrations of bacteria on the outside and in the first few millimeters of your child’s urethra.
 This can have a positive impact on reducing the risk of infection.